chinedufn/landon/README.md

 ## Getting Started

-`landon` is in need of more documentation and hand holding around how to integrate it into your pipeline.

-As well as examples of integrating the tooling into your non-Rust application via foreign function interface (C api)...
-WebAssembly... etc.

-For now..
+[The Landon Book](https://chinedufn.github.io/landon/) is a work in progress guide with examples on how to use the libraries in `landon`.

 Take a look at the [mesh-visualizer](/mesh-visualizer) directory to see a full working example of implementing skeletal animation with models that were exported using `landon`.

 ## Quick Start